-Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving in Dubai!
+Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving!
+The ultimate bucket list item.

 You might ask why I’d put myself through all that, but I wasn’t going to stay put when I had the world to explore!
 Nobody and nothing tells me what to do!